AnnaLamadua/sampleOfsmallAppsJava/README.md

 # atm-dispense
-a small java program to show  a group of bank withdrawal from atm.
+an example java to show how many of bank withdrawal from atm.

+REQUIREMENTS
+  - cash dispensing ATM
+  - should be able to simulate and report of people requesting money

 COMPILE
 javac DispensingBankNotes.java